 Boy Meets World did not produce a Halloween episode every year, but they had a few throughout the course of their series, and they were all pretty awesome.
-Each one took a break from normalcy and went all out, turning characters into werewolves, witches, and mass murderers.
+Each one took a break from normalcy and went all out, turning characters into werewolves, witches, and serial killers.
 Just like the rest of the series, they mixed humor and sympathy to create a fitting Halloween tribute.

 My favorite Halloween episode, however, and many fellow fans would agree, is “And Then There Was Shawn."
 This episode actually aired in February 1998, but it was as Halloween-centric as they come.
 Its story borrowed from the popular slasher movies of the era, such as Scream and I Know What You Did Last Summer.

 With Corey and Topanga having just broken up, Shawn grieves for the failed relationship as if he were their child dealing with his parents’ divorce.
 The anger and unnecessary guilt harbored over the events that led to the break up causes Shawn to land the primary characters in detention where they are stalked by a costumed killer who picks them off one by one.
 Eric is particularly hilarious in this episode, though every character gets a laugh at some point.

 Why It's Great